Skip to main content

 Written by Jaiden’s family

 Jaiden is an amazing, caring, fun, sweet 9-year-old little boy.
-On April 20th of 2024 (at the age of just 8 years old) Jaiden was admitted into the children’s hospital of Columbia after having terrible headaches and eye twitching/blurring, along with some limpness on the left side of his body.
+On April 20th of 2024 (at the age of just 8 years old) Jaiden’s dad took him to the children’s hospital of Columbia after having terrible headaches and eye twitching/blurring, along with some limpness on the left side of his body.
 The onset of symptoms was rapid & within a days’ time, he could no longer walk without assistance.
 An MRI on April 22nd revealed that Jaiden has a tumor on his brain stem.
 On April 25th Jaiden had surgery so that a biopsy could be done on the tumor to determine what exactly they were dealing with.
 On May 1st, his family was given the news that no family should ever have to hear.
 Jaiden was officially diagnosed with Midline DIPG High Grade 4.

 Fast forward to November 5th, Jaiden had a post radiation MRI to check the status of the tumor.
 The MRI revealed that the tumor had not grown & remained stable.
 Since Jaiden had been having extreme pain in his legs & back causing him to not be able to walk the previous couple weeks, they did an additional MRI of his pelvic area.
 The MRI came back clear.
 He was put on pain medication to help with his discomfort.
-On November 10th after watching her child decline from the pain he was in, Jaiden’s mom took him back to the Children’s hospital ER.
+On November 10th after watching Jaiden decline from the pain he was in, his family took him back to the Children’s hospital ER.
 He was literally crying out from the pain.
 Tests were started, including x-rays of his back.
 He was admitted into the hospital & started on morphine to try to get his pain under control.
 The doctors decided that they would do an MRI of his back the next morning.
 On November 11th, Jaiden had another MRI, this time of his spine.
-By that evening his mother had been given the news – the cancer was now in his spine.
+By that evening the family had been given the news – the cancer was now in his spine.

 The decision was again made for him to be transferred back to MUSC to undergo sedated radiation to his spine.
 He was started back on steroids & his pain is being managed with morphine & tramadol.
 On November 14th, he was transported via ambulance from the children’s hospital here in Columbia back to MUSC.
-The next day, the doctors met with his mom and explained to her that Jaiden has what they call leptomeningeal spread, also known as leptomeningeal metastases.
+The next day, the doctors explained that Jaiden has what they call leptomeningeal spread, also known as leptomeningeal metastases.
 This is where the cancer cells have spread to the thin tissue layers covering the brain, and spinal cord.
 Leptomeningeal metastases are difficult to treat & have a very poor prognosis.
 With treatment, overall survival is approximately 2-4 months.
 If left untreated, the approximate time from diagnosis to death is about 4-6 weeks.
-The doctors let her know that there was not much more they could do for him at this point.
-Jaiden is receiving a few rounds of radiation to his back at MUSC and will return home on Thursday of this week.
+The doctors said there was not much more they could do for him.
 At this point, it is more about quality vs quantity of life, and soon he will begin receiving palliative care.

 Since Jaiden’s diagnosis, another family (whom is also very dear to the family & is also from the midlands) received the DIPG diagnosis for their 6-year-old son.
 They are currently in Memphis, TN at St. Jude fighting their battle against this monster of a disease.
 No parent ever wants to hear their child’s name with the word cancer in the same sentence.
 However, life is truly humbling & these innocent children are fighting for just a little bit more “time.”